AliceO2Group/AliceO2/Framework/Core/README.md

 inputs, optionally converts them to a format understood by the Data Processing Layer, and then pumps them to the right Data Processor Specs.
-In order to have such a device in your workflow, you can use the [`rawDeviceSource`][rawDeviceSource] helper to instanciate it.
+In order to have such a device in your workflow, you can use the [`rawDeviceSource`][specifyExternalFairMQDeviceProxy] helper to instanciate it.
 For an example of how to use it you can look at [`Framework/TestWorkflows/src/test_RawDeviceInjector.cxx`][rawDeviceInjectorExample].
 The `rawDeviceSource` takes four arguments: